 If you don’t believe there is always sadness under anger, stop yourself after feeling extremely angry sometime, and allow your true feels to emerge.
 You may find a reservoir of sadness you have not allowed yourself to feel perhaps for decades.

 In this film the star, named Roman, is incarcerated for twelve years after leaving his domestic partner permanently brain damaged in an attack.
 Aware of his short temper and violent tendencies, he has resisted efforts to be reintegrated back into society.
 He is then invited to participate in a rehabilitation program centered around training wild horses, an actual prison program today in Nevada.
 At the same time he receives counseling to understand where all of that rage comes from and…

 ...how powerful saying “I’m sorry” from the heart & soul can be in healing damaged relationships.

 This film is very quiet for most of it, as it slowly sneaks up on you.
 At first of course you dislike this damaged man who cannot control his rage.
 How can he be so angry?
 The rancher in charge of this program, Myles, played masterfully by Bruce Dern, knows how to work with men like Roman, the throwaways of our society.
 The entire story comes together wonderfully with some amazing cinematography and sensitivity to the prison environment.
 Roman is finally redeemed to some extent from his anger and sadness as the audience gains compassion for the life he has lived.
-Up to now, he was not given any tools to work on himself and change.
+Up to now, he was not given any tools to work on himself, feel his true feelings and change.